Sample and Feature Selection with FPS and CUR

 )

-# Print the selected envs for each block
+# Print the selected envs for this block

 print("atomic envs selected with FPS:\n")